Speeding up Pontus-Mpemba effects via dynamical phase transitions: Model and Lindblad approach

-\emph{Model and Lindblad approach.---}For concreteness, we study the lattice version of a 1D interacting electronic system describing the Peierls transition in conducting polymers \cite{Brazovskii1981,Brazovskii1984,Saxena1987}, whose rich phase diagram exhibits ordered phases characterized by order parameters with different real-space symmetries.
+For concreteness, we study the lattice version of a 1D interacting electronic system describing the Peierls transition in conducting polymers \cite{Brazovskii1981,Brazovskii1984,Saxena1987}, whose rich phase diagram exhibits ordered phases characterized by order parameters with different real-space symmetries.
 The Hamiltonian for a system with $L$ sites (periodic boundary conditions) is

-with spinless fermion annihilation operators $c_j$ and the real-valued lattice displacement field $\sigma_j$.
+with spinless fermion annihilation operators $c_j$ and the real-valued lattice displacement field \new{$\Delta_j$ \cite{Brazovskii1981,Brazovskii1984,Saxena1987}}.
 Here $J$ denotes the bare hopping strength, $g$ the coupling between fermions and displacement fields, and $\mu$ the chemical potential.
-In the continuum limit, Eq.~\eqref{s.2.1} is equivalent to the 1D Gross-Neveu model widely used in high-energy physics as paradigm for asymptotic freedom \cite{Gross1974,Affleck1982,Wolff1985,Pausch1991,Schnetz2004,Thies2006}.
+In the continuum limit, Eq.~\eqref{s.2.1} is equivalent to the 1D GN model widely used in high-energy physics as paradigm for asymptotic freedom \cite{Gross1974,Affleck1982,Wolff1985,Pausch1991,Schnetz2004,Thies2006}, \new{see App.~\ref{appA}.}

 For computing the dynamics of the open system, where fermions also couple to an external reservoir, we resort to the Lindblad approach \cite{Lindblad1976,Breuer2007} which efficiently describes the time evolution toward steady states \cite{Guimaraes2016,Nava2021,Nava2023,Cinnirella2024,Cinnirella2025}.
 To obtain the order parameters characterizing the various phases of the model in Eq.~\eqref{s.2.1}, we improve and extend the time-dependent SCMF method introduced in Ref.~\cite{Peronaci2015} for closed superconducting systems and generalized in Refs.~\cite{Nava2019,Nava2023_s,Nava2024} to open systems.
-Within the SCMF approximation, $\sigma_j(t)$ is determined by time-dependent self-consistency equations,
+Within the SCMF approximation, $\Delta_j(t)$ is determined by time-dependent self-consistency equations,

 The time-dependent system density matrix $\rho (t)$ is obtained by solving the Lindblad equation \cite{Lindblad1976,Breuer2007} ($\hbar=1$),